Cow Mountain Ridge: Location

 Cow Mountain Ridge is in the Mayacamas Mountains of the northern California Coast Ranges.

 It is in Lake and Mendocino counties.

 Clear Lake is to the east and the Russian River Valley and Ukiah are to the west.

 Eight Mile Valley on the east side of Cow Mountain Ridge holds a variety of native species in grasslands, oak woodlands, and areas of chaparral.

 Name

 Cow Mountain and Cow Mountain Ridge got their names from longhorn cattle introduced around 1839 by Salvador Vallejo and later ranched by Ben Kelsey and Andrew Kelsey, which left many rogue cattle roaming the countryside.

-When settlers arrived in the land around Clear Lake about 1853 they did not want the long horn cattle to breed with their exotic cattle bred for meat production, so began a program of shooting the long horns.
+When settlers arrived in the land around Clear Lake in 1853, they did not want the longhorn cattle to breed with their exotic cattle bred for meat production, so they began a program of shooting the longhorns.

-Cow Mountain was one of they last refuges for the long horns, but they had been eliminated by the 1870s by the Hurt family of Scotts Valley.
+Cow Mountain was one of the last refuges for the longhorns, but they had been eliminated by the 1870s by the Hurt family of Scotts Valley.